cs100/template-lab-02-git-flow/README.md

 * **Create a word counting function**: Add a function to `main.cpp` which counts the number of words input from the user
 * **creating a word counting unit test**: Create unit tests for the word count function

-Throughout the remainder of the lab, Partner 1 will be working on the count function and Partner 2 will be creating the unit test, so make sure to set the assignees according to who will be completing which portion.
+Throughout the remainder of the lab, Partner 1 will be working on the count function and Partner 2 will be creating the unit test.
+Make sure to set the assignees according to who will be completing which portion.
 For creating a count function, choose the "enhancement" label.
 For the unit test, choose the "unit test" label.
 Don't worry about selecting Projects or Milestone for this lab.

 > Note: If the "enhancement" or "unit test" label doesn't exist, click on "Edit labels" and then "New label" at the top right and add it.